 The International Office is open Monday-Friday from 8 a.m.-5:00 p.m.
 Please check the website for walk-in advising hours as they change each semester: https://global.utexas.edu/isss/advising.
-Or send your questions to the general email at https://global.utexas.edu/isss/advising.
-Or send your questions to the general email at https://global.utexas.edu/isss/advising.
-Or send your questions to the general email at https://global.utexas.edu/isss/advising.
+Or send your questions to the general email at hotline@austin.utexas.edu.